fr44nz/fr44nz/README.md

 - 👋 Hi, I’m @fr44nz
 - 👀 I’m interested in music, gaming and computers.
-- 🌱 I’m currently about to start learning frontend/backend development in a bootcamp.
+- 🌱 I’m currently about to start learning fullstack development in a bootcamp.
 - 💞️ I’m looking to collaborate on world peace, making life easier to people and working restlessly.
 - 📫 How to reach me ftballara@gmail.com